 Buy-in owners will have access to their home directory (backed up), project (both backed up and not backed up) shared storage space, and Buy-in storage from their Buy-in compute nodes, as well as from the rest of the shared Linux cluster.

-If a researcher is interested in participating in the Buy-in Program, the PI or their designated representative will work with SCV on the following process:
+If a researcher is interested in participating in the Buy-in Program, the LPI or their designated representative will work with RCS on the following process:

 - Discuss the researcher’s requirements and establish that the Buy-in program will meet those needs

 - Set up project, accounts, and associated home directory and project disk space on the current shared system so researchers can start work immediately if desired